-2 Running Naproche in Isabelle
+1.1 Running Naproche in Isabelle

 Naproche is available as a component of the Isabelle prover environment.
+Isabelle can be downloaded from https://isabelle.in.tum.de/.
+The Linux and macOS versions have to be unpacked in some convenient folder.
+Isabelle can be started by issuing the command isabelle or ./isabelle in that folder.
+The Windows version is a self-installing exe and should register Isabelle in the start menu.
+Isabelle is a big package whose download, installation and start-up will take several minutes.

-Isabelle can be downloaded and installed from https://isabelle.in.tum.de/.
-Editing files with a .ftl or .ftl.tex file extension in the Isabelle editor will activate continuous checking of the input buffer by Naproche.
+The main Isabelle window provides an editor buffer together with output und file browser buffers.
+Editing files with a .ftl or .ftl.tex file extension in the Isabelle editor will activate continuous checking of the editor buffer by Naproche.

-Naproche feedback is available through the output buffer, hovering the mouse over the input, or colored text highlighting.
+Naproche feedback is available through the output buffer, or by hovering the mouse over the input, or by colored text highlighting.

 Note that the checking process consists of proving a large number of explicit and implicit first-order properties of the ForTheL text by the automatic theorem prover E. The power of E and of the overall Naproche system strongly depends on hardware performance.
 It may be necessary to supply more proof details to get a text checked.
-Text may well take several minutes for checking.
+Texts may well take several minutes for checking.